mvolkmann/blog/src/swift/SwiftUI.md

 The `onAppear` view modifier also takes a closure, but its code can only use the `await` keyword if it is wrapped in a `Task`.

+To run code when a view disappears, apply the `onDisappear` view modifier, passing it a closure.

+To run code the app launches, add an `init` method to the main struct that inherits from `App` and place the code there.
+This is an ideal place to set default `UsersDefaults` data if it has not yet been set.

 ### Extracting Views